oracle-livelabs/developer/dev-ai-app-dev-telecommunication/user-story/user-story.md

     ![Bob Smith AI generated recommendations](./images/Bob-Smith-AI.png =50%x*)

-3. At the bottom of Bob Smith’s profile, you will find the **AI Guru**—a chatbot built on Oracle Database 23ai and Vector search.
+3. At the bottom of Bob Smith’s profile, you will find the **AI Guru**—a chatbot built on Oracle AI Databaseand Vector search.
 When prompted, the system uses **RAG** to generate a response.
 It converts the question and energy data into embeddings, performs a similarity search, and then uses the **GenAI service** to turn the enriched context into a clear, natural language answer.
 If the customer calls with a question, you can quickly enter it into the AI Guru to generate a relevant response.

     **Copy** the question below into the AI chatbot and press **Enter**.
 What does the AI Guru respond?